goderich/dissertation/dissertation.md

 | humakut   | humakut     | həmakut | həmakut | makut   | 'to move (AV)'  |
 | hakucun   | hakucun     | həkutun | həkutun | kutun   | 'to move (PV)'  |

-The verbs in Matu'uwal and Plngawan both have a phoneme that surfaces as /t/ if it coincides with the right edge of the word, but which becomes /c/ when followed by a suffix.
+The verbs in Matu'uwal and Plngawan both have a phoneme that surfaces as /t/ if it coincides with the right edge of the word, but which becomes \<c\> /t͡s/ when followed by a suffix.
 This alternation is completely missing in Squliq, Skikun, and Klesan, fully replaced by a non-alternating /t/.
 (Note that the Klesan verb *makut\~pəkutan* 'to ask' shows an irregular sound correspondence, and is likely loaned from Squliq, more on that in Section XXX.)
 <!-- TODO: add section link -->

 The remaining two dialects, Matu'aw and S'uli, do preserve the alternation, although due to the merger of \*c into \*s, the alternating phoneme surfaces as /s/ before suffixes: Matu'aw *yumingat\~yingasun* 'to rob', *maʔut\~paʔusan* 'to ask', S'uli *kəmat\~kasun* 'to bite'.